King's Head, SW5 0QT

 Tucked away at one end of the pedestrian-only Hogarth Alley (though there is vehicle access from Kenway Road), this corner pub is more spacious inside than is obvious from the exterior.

-A skylit alcove at one end, centred on a fireplace, displays original paintings for sale.
-Square floor tiles of various abstract designs surround the fireplace, echoed by more of the same tiles around the bar.
+A skylit alcove makes a feature at one end, centred on a fireplace.
+Square floor tiles of geometric design form a hearth, echoed by more of the same tiles in front of the bar.

-Accessibility: A step at both entrances; the one in the side alley is a little less high but still more than kerb-height.
+Accessibility: A step at both the Hogarth Alley entrances.
 Once you're in, there's level access to the bar, seating, and toilets.
-The sink in the ladies' is quite high up.

 The pub was previously owned by Faucet Inns photo.

 - Fancyapint review (when under previous management)

 - Pubs Galore comments